nttcslab/dcase2023_task2_baseline_ae/README_legacy.md

       - This script generates a CSV file for each section, including the anomaly scores for each wav file in the directories `data/dcase2023t2/eval_data/raw/<machine_type>/test/`.
 (These directories will be made available with the "evaluation dataset".)
       - The generated CSV files are stored in the directory `results/`.
       - If `test_rename` directory is available, this script generates a CSV file including AUC, pAUC, precision, recall, and F1-score for each section.
+  - DCASE2024 task2 mode:
+    - "Development" mode:
+      - This script generates a CSV file for each section, including the anomaly scores for each wav file in the directories `data/dcase2024t2/dev_data/raw/<machine_type>/test/`.
+      - The generated CSV files will be stored in the directory `results/`.
+      - It also generates a CSV file including AUC, pAUC, precision, recall, and F1-score for each section.
+    - "Evaluation" mode:
+      - This script generates a CSV file for each section, including the anomaly scores for each wav file in the directories `data/dcase2024t2/eval_data/raw/<machine_type>/test/`.
+(These directories will be made available with the "evaluation dataset".)
+      - The generated CSV files are stored in the directory `results/`.
+      - If `test_rename` directory is available, this script generates a CSV file including AUC, pAUC, precision, recall, and F1-score for each section.

 - tools/02b\_test\_legacy.sh (Use Mahalanobis distance as a score function for the Selective Mahalanobis mode)
     - "Development" mode: